 Floods can be devastating events and bring about destruction in more ways than one.
-It’s not just homes or businesses that bear the brunt of flood damage, cars make up a substantial portion of losses during a flooding event.
-There was an estimate of over half a million cars destroyed in the floods of Hurricane Harvey totaling $5 billion in damages.
+It’s not just homes or businesses that bear the brunt of flood damage.
+Cars make up a substantial portion of losses during a flooding event.
+There was an estimate of over half a million cars were destroyed in the floods of Hurricane Harvey totaling $5 billion in damages.
 So you are far from alone if you find yourself in a situation where you ask: “does my car insurance cover flood damage?”.

 Know What Type of Auto Coverage You Have

 In the state of Texas, drivers are required to have a basic auto insurance policy with a minimum coverage of $30,000 per injured person and at least $60,000 per accident.
 In addition, Texas drivers must carry coverage for property damage for at least $25,000.
 Why is this important?
 Because basic car insurance policies don’t come with comprehensive coverage, which is an optional add-on to your auto insurance policy that covers you if your vehicle is damaged in a flood.

 Comprehensive coverage isn’t limited to just flood or water damage.
 It covers several other things, including:

 - Falling objects